 - Assemble your sandwiches.

 - Spread the bread with mayo.
 Cover the bottom half or slice with lettuce leaves.
 Add cheese.
 Pile on the trips.
 Top with tomato slices.
 Cover with the top half or slice of bread.
-Enjoy.
+Enjoy your tripe, lettuce and tomato sandwich.